htcondor/htcondor/docs/classad-attributes/job-classad-attributes.rst

 :classad-attribute:`TransferIn`
     An attribute utilized only for grid universe jobs.
 The default value is ``True``.
-If ``True``, then the job input is transferred from the submit machine to the remote machine.
+If ``True``, then the job input is transferred from the access point to the remote machine.
 The name of the file that is transferred is given by the job attribute ``In``.
 If ``False``, then the job's input is taken from a file on the remote machine (pre-staged), and the name of the file is given by the job attribute